KennyVilella/soil_dynamics_cpp/docs/relax.rst

 The model assumes that when the local slope of the soil exceeds its repose angle, the soil becomes unstable and needs to avalanche to neighboring cells to achieve a stable state where the local slope matches the repose angle.
 This action is referred to as "relaxation" in this simulator.

-This soil relaxation process consists of two main steps: terrain relaxation and bucket soil relaxation.
+This soil relaxation process consists of two main steps:

-In the terrain relaxation, the unstable soil cells on the terrain are relaxed, potentially causing avalanches onto the bucket.
+* Terrain relaxation, where unstable soil cells on the terrain are relaxed, potentially causing avalanches onto the bucket.
-Similarly, in the bucket soil relaxation, the unstable soil cells on the bucket are relaxed, potentially causing avalanches onto the terrain.
+* Bucket soil relaxation, where unstable soil cells on the bucket are relaxed, potentially causing avalanches onto the terrain.

 It is important to note that the relaxation of soil cells can sometimes trigger instability in neighboring cells.
 As a result, the relaxation process needs to be repeated multiple times to achieve an equilibrium state.
 In practice, several thousand iterations may be required to reach full equilibrium, although the overall shape of the terrain can often be obtained after just a few iterations.
-To balance computational efficiency and accuracy, the algorithm does not wait for a complete equilibrium state and instead stops after a set number of iterations, which can be specified by the `max_iterations_` field of the `SimParam` class.
+To balance computational efficiency and accuracy, the algorithm does not wait for a complete equilibrium state and instead stops after a set number of iterations, which can be specified by the :code:`max_iterations_` field of the :code:`SimParam` class.
-The appropriate value for `max_iterations_` typically ranges from 1 to 20 and should be chosen based on the specific simulation requirements.
+The appropriate value for :code:`max_iterations_` typically ranges from 1 to 20 and should be chosen based on the specific simulation requirements.
-It is worth noting that increasing the value of `max_iterations_` impacts significantly the performance of the simulator.
+It is worth noting that increasing the value of :code:`max_iterations_` impacts significantly the performance of the simulator.

 General description
 -------------------